Can Sterile Neutrino Explain Very High Energy Photons from GRB221009A?: Constraints on sterile neutrino explanation

-In Figure~\ref{fig:widip}, we show the allowed parameter space that can produce more than one energetic photon observed by LASSHO (red shaded region) and also plot the constraints mentioned above in the plane of the dipole interaction strength $d_\mu$ versus sterile neutrino mass $m_N$.
-In our study, we assume $|U_{\mu 4}|=0.1$, while for a smaller value of $|U_{\mu 4}|$, the corresponding region would shrink.
-From Figure~\ref{fig:widip}, we can see that the stellar cooling bound (purple shaded region) will become weak as the sterile neutrino mass increases.
+In Figure~\ref{fig:widip}, we show the allowed parameter space that can produce more than one energetic photon observed by LHAASO (red shaded region) and also plot the constraints mentioned above in the plane of the dipole interaction strength $d_\mu$ versus sterile neutrino mass $m_N$.
+Our study assumes a value of $|U_{\mu 4}|=0.1$, which represents the maximum value permitted by the muon neutrino disappearance search conducted on MINOS~\cite{MINOS:2017cae}.
+For a smaller value of $|U_{\mu 4}|$, the corresponding region would shrink.
+From Figure~\ref{fig:widip}, we can see that the stellar cooling bound (purple hatched region) will become weak as the sterile neutrino mass increases.
 Both BBN (blue shaded region) and CMB (green shaded region) bounds on the effective neutrino number in Figure ~\ref{fig:neff} can entirely exclude the feasible parameter space for explaining the energetic photon events.
-Besides, we also present the Borexino constraint from the measurement of the neutrino-electron scattering~\cite{Borexino:2017fbd} (yellow shaded region).
+The BBN bound derived from the restriction on the abundance of light elements offers a complementary excluding capability in addition to the constraints imposed by the effective neutrino number.
+Our CMB/BBN limits extend the range of constraints on unstable more massive neutrinos, obtained in~\cite{Bolton:2019pcu} from other observational arguments.
+Besides, we also present the Borexino constraint from the measurement of the neutrino-electron scattering~\cite{Borexino:2017fbd} (yellow hatched region).
 It has set a limit on the effective dipole moment as $d_{\rm eff} < 2.8 \times 10^{-11} \mu_{\rm{B}}$, while a weaker limit is derived under the assumption of sterile neutrinos couple solely to $\nu_\mu$~\cite{Brdar:2020quo}.